dbe5007/ACIResources/convertDICOMtoNIfTI/README.md

 *Executing the script*

-To execute the script, you will first need to download the dcm2niix program.
-This is the program that does the heavy lifting of actually converting the images (https://github.com/rordenlab/dcm2niix).
+To execute the script, you will first need to download the [dcm2niix program](https://github.com/rordenlab/dcm2niix).
+This is the program that does the heavy lifting of actually converting the images.
 Download and unzip the file into the directory of your choice.
 After this, you’ll need to update the path to this folder in the script for the variable ```dcm2niipath```.
 Next you’ll need to update the path to ```dataDir```.
 This will be the path to the project folder which contains (among other things) the folder with all your data in it.
 The final required change is to change the paths under the ```##Set File Paths##``` comment.
 These reflect the actual paths where the data to be converted resides.

 Paths/variabes containing the placeholders ```NIIDATA```, ```dataset1```, ```dataset2```, and ```TASKNAME1``` should be updated to reflect the file organization and task names for your data.
 However these are not required to be changed and can be left alone for the purposes of testing.